My Kitchen Essentials

 Bread Maker

-I think I am finally getting the hang of bread making (don’t expect to get it right the first time), and this is the machine I use…my only complaint is that I have to be there to add raisins when it beeps.
+I think I am finally getting the hang of bread making (don’t expect to get it right the first time), and this machine is similar to the one I use … my only complaint is that I have to be there to add raisins when it beeps.

 Wheat Grinder